LogoLogo

 (Where X is the number of seconds in the phase)

-These per-phase points are allocated to each market based on its relative 24-hour rolling volume, finalized by a snapshot taken at the end of the period.
-Suppose that, in a given five-minute phase (~17,361 points to distribute), four markets exist with the following rolling volumes:
+These per-phase points are allocated to each market based on an internal calculation, finalized by a snapshot taken at the end of the period.
+Suppose that, in a given five-minute phase (~17,361 points to distribute), four markets exist with the following point splits assigned:

 To keep things balanced, each phase's points are evenly split across two buckets: